Home » Metabolism » Metabolic Diet » Slimming Diets

 This article will consider some of the benefits of a high protein diet, as well as important factors to take into consideration when following this kind of diet.

-Young children also require more protein per pound of body weight due to the growth of their bodies.
+Young also require more protein per pound of body weight due to the growth of their bodies.
 In extreme cases, a protein deficiency accompanied by an energy deficiency can result in a form of protein-energy malnutrition called marasmus, noticeable by loss of body fat and wasting of muscle tissues.
 This, however, is not a common problem for those living in the developed world.

 Protein should comprise 10 to 15 percent of a healthy diet.
 If you eat 1,500 calories per day, you should be eating about 56 grams of protein.